 A non-compete agreement is a legally binding contract between an employer and an employee.
 This pact dictates that the employee, for a certain period post their tenure with the employer, will not enter

 or initiate a profession, trade, or business that directly competes with the former employer.
-In essence, it’s a promise: “While I’ve gained knowledge and skills working with you, I won’t use these insights to harm or compete against you for a while after we part ways.”
+It’s a promise: “While I’ve gained knowledge and skills working with you, I won’t use these insights to harm or compete against you for a while after we part ways.”
 It’s more than just a business safeguard—it embodies trust, growth, and mutual respect.

 Legal Foundation